ch1ll0ut1/full-stack-engineer-challenge/api/README.md

 - use npm workspace for shared dependencies
 - config variables should have better camelCase naming
 - make router path defnition generic for crud operations
+- use absolute paths (requires build modification to transform paths and config in tsconfig for base path)

 # Structure